jun-harashima/cookiecutter-docker-latex/README.md

 # cookiecutter-docker-latex

-This is a minimal cookiecutter template for comiling a LaTeX file.
+This is a minimal cookiecutter template for compiling a LaTeX file using Docker.

 ## Requirements